rebelsky/sams-assorted-musings-reflections/claviash-2020-05-xx.md

 I wonder if somewhere, deep in the recesses of that thing I call a brain, some aspect of claviash [1] resides.
 Now I have to decide whether to change that part in the next version of the manuscript [2].

 ---

+**_Postscript_**.
+It appears some people spell the name as "[Bela](https://www.pagat.com/jass/bela.html)".
+I don't see how one gets the expected pronunciation of that.

+---